JSAbrahams/mamba/doc/error_handling.md

 # Error Handling

+Errors are a fact of life.
+It may be the result of incorrect data, user input, or a programming mistake.
+Error handling, ideally, should be done in an explicit manner.
+However, at the same time, error handling code should not become overly verbose as it might obfuscate the actual relevant parts of the codebase which perform the actual calculations.
+Thus, a balance must be reached.

-In some cases it may be that we might want to raise an error, if a user for instance passed a value which results in undefined behaviour (e.g. dividing by 0).
-Exception handling and `try` `catch` blocks are common in OOP languages.
+In some cases it may be that we might want to raise an error.
+Exception handling and `try` `catch` blocks are common in modern languages.
 These constructs however have been shown to be somewhat troublesome:

 * When several lines of code are wrapped in a try catch block, we do not know which expression or statement is the one which might throw an exception.